boraaltinok/privacy-policy/science-ai-support.md

 # Science Helper App Support

-Welcome to Science Helper App support!
+Welcome to Photoscience App support!
 Here, you'll find helpful information to enhance your experience using our app and solve any issues you may encounter.

 ## Table of Contents
 - [Frequently Asked Questions](#frequently-asked-questions)